sjtrny/freelens/README.md

 - the same width as the cells in the tag grid.

-The grid consists of an odd numbered square grid of solid colours from a palette of four colours, typically cyan, magenta, yellow and black.
+The grid consists of an odd numbered square grid of solid colours from a palette of four colours.
 Each cell in the grid represents two bits of data since it is in one of four states. ddTags officially come in the following sizes:
 - 5x5
 - 7x7